| CloserLook > Romans > Romans 5:1-21 |

 In today's

-lesson, found in Rom. chapter 5, we will discover the exceeding greatness of God's salvation.
+lesson, found in Romans Chapter 5, we will discover the exceeding greatness of

 To the lost

-all things unto himself; by him, I say, whether they be things in earth, or
+reconcile all things unto himself; by him, I say, whether they be things in

-things in heaven.
-That's right, we where the "enemies" of God, but now we are His dear children, and at "peace with God".
+earth, or things in heaven.
+That's right.
+We were the "enemies" of God, but now we are His dear children, and at "peace with God.”
 But there's more.
-Rom.5:2 "By whom also (that is by Christ) we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God."
-For those in Christ, this is our past, present, and future. · We where the "enemies" of God. · But now we have "access --- into this grace wherein we stand". · And we can rejoice, "in hope of the glory of God", that lies before us. ~ ~ ~ ~ ~ ~ Let's take a moment to contemplate the "access" we have "into this grace wherein we stand.
+Romans 5:2 "By whom also (that is by Christ) we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God."
+For those in Christ, this is our past, present, and future: · We were the "enemies" of God. · But now we have "access --- into this grace wherein we stand.” · And we can rejoice "in hope of the glory of God" that lies before us. ~ ~ ~ ~ ~ ~ Let's take a moment to contemplate the "access" we have "into this grace wherein we stand.”

-I would sooner "rejoice in hope of the glory of God", then "glory
+I would sooner "rejoice in hope of the glory of God," than "glory

 You